MikeMurf/ETL-Project--1/README.md

 *    “Project-2” – the Powerpoint presentation for the project,
 *    "project-2-project-proposal" - the original proposal for the project.

-The files can be run from this directory.
+The files can be run from this current directory.

+*    NOTE: the "exported_CSVs" directory contains the Covid_Cases, Vaccinations and World_Population datasets produced by “create-covid-db”.

 ### 2. Team Members:
 		Megan Greenhill